-Using an educational model that blends rigorous academic instruction with community-centered project-based learning and liberatory design thinking, the Social Justice School creates an educational space where students across difference engage critically with the world and interrupt systems of inequality toward designing equitable systems with equal outcomes: liberation for all and a non-hierarchical society.
+Using an educational model that blends rigorous academic instruction with learning expeditions that are rooted in social justice and liberatory design thinking, the Social Justice School creates an educational space where students across difference engage critically with the world and interrupt systems of inequality toward designing equitable systems with equal outcomes: liberation for all and a non-hierarchical society.

 Life also happens outside of the classroom, and we believe learning should, too.
 We explore real-world issues by reading texts and studying social justice issues that matter to our students.
 Classes will relate themes to topical issues, and projects relate to matters facing our communities right now.